 Once a font object is resolved you can read its properties such as height, width and average width.
-The functions get-font-height, get-font-width and get-font-average-width and so on need a pane that is on the screen.
-In general, you need to call these functions within a display-callback, or possibly a create-callback.
+The functions get-font-height, get-font-width and get-font-average-width and so on need a pane that has been created.
+In general, you need to call these functions within capi:interface-display, or a display-callback or possibly a create-callback.
 See capi:interface for more information about these initargs.

-12.8 Working with images
+13.9 Working with images

-Graphics Ports supports drawing a wide range of image types via your code.
+Graphics Ports supports drawing images, and also reading/writing them from/to file via your code.
+A wide range of image types is supported.
 Also, several CAPI classes support the same image types.